abajwa-hw/ambari-workshops/blueprints-demo-security.md

     - NSLCD
   - Ambari 2.0 security wizard (authentication)
   - Ranger as Ambari service (authorization/audit)

+- The webinar recording is available at http://hortonworks.com/partners/learn/#ambari2

+- For more on security, full Security workshops on multiple HDP versions are available [here](https://github.com/abajwa-hw/security-workshops/blob/master/README.md)

 #### Refresher on Blueprints and Ambari services